 There is no room in today’s site designs for links to have underlines.
 This is a dated technique and one of the biggest footer mistakes out there.
-As per the example below, your footer can still include lots of links but without the underline you achieve an uncluttered, clean and attractive design.
+As per the example below, your website footer can still include lots of links but without the underline you achieve an uncluttered, clean and attractive design.

 Your footer can say a lot about your website, so for help getting it just right, speak to the web and digital team at your local Kwik Kopy today.